top of page

 She'd already lost her believed only offspring, Stewart Lloyd, a year after her husband, in 1941, likely a World War !! casualty.
 Maybe she'd been thinking of retiring anyhow, and had hoped her son would carry on the place.
 In any event, she'd divest of the place in the early 1950s.

-Born in 1880, a few years after her father Henry bought 40 acres surrounding the springs, bespectacled Mrs. Lloyd was 68 at the time of the fire -- age that her Jersey-born mom, Julia Newman Stewart, had passed in 1911.
-She herself would live to be 92, possibly learning through channels how the Goodpasture family in the early 1970s rescued the place from what genuine spa fans considered egregiously inappropriate use once assuming their hands-on, 11-year stewardship.
-(Goodpasture story later)
+Born in 1880 a few years after her father Henry bought 40 acres surrounding the springs, bespectacled Mrs. Lloyd was 68 at the time of the fire -- age that her Jersey-born mom, Julia Newman Stewart, died in 1911.
+She herself would live to be 92, possibly learning through channels how the Goodpasture family in the early 1970s had rescued the place from what genuine spa fans felt was egregiously inappropriate use, once assuming their hands-on, 11-year stewardship.
+(Their story later)

 After the grounds fire, dedicated momentum was upset and dashed any possible plans to pen some account of her California pioneer father's colorful life and the mystical healing springs realm to which he devoted his last 39 years.